Intro to drugs used in Rapid Sequence Intubation

 This is a public service announcement: Ask parents exactly how much acetaminophen or ibuprofen they are giving.
 The results may surprise you.

 This may be a bit hard to swallow, but not every disease process in the Emergency Department is exciting.
 Streptococcal pharyngitis is an incredibly common condition, especially in the Pediatric Emergency Department and I wanted to take this opportunity to answer some common questions.
-Who [...]
+Who knows, perhaps after listening to this edition of PEM Currents you too will start treating [...]

 Though 15mg/kg for acetaminophen are firmly ingrained in your brain, remember that initial and subsequent dosing for the rectal suppository is higher.
 Rectal Acetaminophen Per Birmingham et al in 2001 the "loading" dose of rectal acetaminophen is 40 mg/kg followed by 20 mg/kg doses every 6 h.
-The risk [...]
+The risk of significantly high levels or drug accumulation was not seen over a subsequent 24 hour [...]

 If you had a Mount Rushmore of Emergency Department drugs fentanyl would make a pretty solid case for its inclusion.
 This synthetic opioid is roughly 100x more potent than morphine.
 The onset is rapid - two to three minutes.
-This is in contrast to morphine, [...]
+This is in contrast to morphine, which can take up to 20 minutes.
+The duration of action is relatively short - [...]